SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 ```

 # Hints
-We can clearly see there are three outcomes for the function:
+We can see there are three outcomes for the function:
 - Returning `undefined`.
 - Returning `even`.
 - Returning `odd`.